FrankM1/docs/content/install/source.md

 grunt master
 ```

 That's it, you're done with the install!
-The rest of this guide is about working with your new development copy of Ghost.
+The rest of this guide is about working with your new development copy of Qazana.

 ---